Api Nodanna Live

+Currently the duo are conducting stage comedy shows in both local and international theatres as well as radio shows.

 Early days

 Gaminda and Suneth joined Sirata tv as dubbing artist in 99-00 period even though they wanted to become a director and a cameramen respectively. while they were working on Sirasa tv they also did some comedy sketches in Sirasa FM around 2002 and got the experience in both TV and Radio field.
 At that time Gaminda had an idea to direct a tv program and they got the approval from Sirasa TV creative director Nimal Lakshapathiarachchi.
 Initially it was planned to do with Mahendra Perera who looked similar to Gaminda at that time but Mahendra was in a tight schedule with his other work and finally Suneth became Gaminda's partner.
 They didn't have any studio to shoot the first few episode so they did it at one of their friend's house.